proverbiallemon/NS-Weekly-Meeting/NS Software Services Meeting Agenda - April 10 2025.md

 ## 2. Roll Call
 - Confirm attendance to ensure quorum.

+### a.
+Vote for skipping minutes due to secretary's illness.
+- The secretary has COVID and has requested the meeting review be postponed.

 ## 3. Approval of Previous Meeting Minutes
 - **Responsible:** Secretary and Chair to review and approve the minutes from the previous meeting.